Today (1982 TV program): Weekend Today: 2009–present

 In January 2009, David Gyngell, chief executive of the Nine Network, and John Westacott, former head of news and current affairs, announced that Today would begin broadcasting on Sunday mornings.
 The program, entitled Today on Sunday, competes in the same timeslot as the Seven Network's Weekend Sunrise, which dominates Sunday morning television.
 The show launched on 1 February 2009 and the original team consisted of Cameron Williams and Leila McKinnon with the news presented by Amber Sherlock and the sport was presented by Tim Gilbert on Saturday and Michael Slater on Sunday.

-On 2 May 2009, after the launch of Today on Sunday Australia, the Nine Network announced through a surprise edition that Today on Saturday Australia would return.
+On 2 May 2009, after the launch of Today on Sunday, the Nine Network announced through a surprise edition that Today on Saturday would return.
 The program incorporates the same presenting team as the Sunday edition, being the first Australian breakfast news program to broadcast seven days a week.
-Due to the launch of the Saturday version of the program, the Nine Network renamed the programs as Today: Weekend Edition Australia.
+Due to the launch of the Saturday version of the program, the Nine Network renamed the programs as Today: Weekend Edition.
 David Gyngell said that the launch of the weekend editions were a part of the Nine Network's plans to strengthen its news and current affairs department and return viewers to its once leading service.
-In July 2009, Today: Weekend Edition Australia was renamed as Weekend Today.
+In July 2009, Today: Weekend Edition was renamed as Weekend Today.
 In September 2012, Weekend Today was extended to three hours on Saturday.

-In September 2014, Deborah Knight permanently replaced Leila McKinnon as co-host of the show; following McKinnon's move to the news department.
+In September 2014, Deborah Knight permanently replaced Leila McKinnon as co-host of the show; as McKinnon wanted to spend more time with her family and focus on other projects on the Nine Network.

 In November 2016, Peter Stefanovic announced that he would be moving to 60 Minutes in 2017 as a reporter.
 Tom Steinfort was announced as Stefanovic's replacement.

 In December 2017, Deborah Knight was appointed host of Nine News Sydney on Friday and Saturday nights.
 She replaced Georgie Gardner who replaced Lisa Wilkinson on Today.
 It was later announced that 60 Minutes reporter Allison Langdon would replace Knight on Weekend Today.
 Peter Stefanovic also returned as host replacing Tom Steinfort who will become a reporter on 60 Minutes.